allpix-squared/allpix-squared/tools/tcad_dfise_converter/README.md

 * ydiv: New regular mesh Y pitch (defaults to 100).
 * zdiv: New regular mesh Z pitch (defaults to 100).
 * xyz: Array to replace the system coordinates of the mesh.
+* screen_shot: Enables "screen-shot" of mesh points, point being interpolated (in red) and neighbouring pixels (in blue) (defaults to -1 -1 -1, disabling the screen-shot).
+* ss_radius: Sets a region of interest around the point being interpolated to show the mesh points.
+* mesh_tree: Switch enabling the creation of a root file with the TCAD mesh nodes stored in a ROOT::TTree (automatically enabled if screen-shot is activated).

 ### Usage
 To run the program, the following command should be executed from the installation folder: